 They Have a Welcoming Personality

 Cats have a reputation for being standoffish and aloof.
 Not Maine Coons, though!
-These cats have a warm, welcoming personality that enjoys meeting new people and trying new things.
+These dog-like cats have a warm, welcoming personality that enjoys meeting new people and trying new things.
 Maine Coons love nothing more than to spend some time with friendly humans.
 Despite their friendliness, though, most Maine Coons are not lap cats.
 They like being near humans but not necessarily on top of them.

 Maine Coons Don't Finish Growing Until They're Three